pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 -rw-------.
 1 pslucas pslucas  902 Mar 18 16:52 .viminfo
 ```

-- To see fils in order of creation date
+To see files in the order the files were modified.
 ```
 $ ls -lt
 total 0